ArjeoniPepperoni/ArjeoniPepperoni.github.io/content/builds/_index.md

 ---
 title: "Custom Builds"
-type: "widget_page"
+type: "page"
 sections:

   - block: hero
     content:
-      title: "Welcome to My Widget Page"
+      title: "Welcome to My Custom Builds"
-      text: "Some charming explanation of why this page exists.
-Keep it short."
+      text: "Here’s a little explanation of what these builds are about."
     design:
       background:
-        image: "media/banner.jpg"   # make sure this file exists in /static/media/
+        image: "media/banner.jpg"  # replace with your banner image
         parallax: true
       spacing:
         padding: ["150px", "0", "150px", "0"]

   - block: markdown
     content:
-      title: "About This"
+      title: "The Poem"
       text: |
-        Here goes your text.
-You can use normal markdown.
-        Add paragraphs, lists, whatever you want.
-    design:
-      spacing:
-        padding: ["50px", "0", "50px", "0"]

-  - block: contact
-    content:
-      title: "Get in Touch"
-      text: "Fill this in unless you enjoy bottling up your problems."
-      form:
-        provider: netlify
-        netlify:
-          captcha: true
-        fields:
-          email: true
-          name: true
-          subject: true
-          message: true
-        submit_label: "Send"
+        Roses are red,
+        Violets are blue,
+        This page has poems,
+        Just for you!
     design:
       spacing:
         padding: ["50px", "0", "50px", "0"]